Dré Bly: Super Bowl XXXIV

 The St. Louis Rams finished the 1999 NFL season first in the NFC West with a 13–3 record, clinching a first-round bye.
-On January 16, 2000, Bly appeared in the first playoff game of his career and recorded four solo tackles during a 37–49 victory against the Minnesota Vikings in the Divisional Round.
+On January 16, 2000, Bly appeared in the first playoff game of his career and recorded four solo tackles during a 49–37 victory against the Minnesota Vikings in the Divisional Round.
 On January 23, 2000, Bly appeared in the NFC Championship Game against the Tampa Bay Buccaneers and led a comeback as the Rams were losing 6–5 in the fourth quarter.
-He intercepted a pass Shaun King threw to running back Warrick Dunn with 9:20 remaining in the fourth quarter and the turnover would lead to the game-winning 30–yard touchdown pass from Kurt Warner to wide receiver Ricky Proehl for an 6–11 win against the Buccaneers to advance to the Super Bowl.
+He intercepted a pass Shaun King threw to running back Warrick Dunn with 9:20 remaining in the fourth quarter and the turnover would lead to the game-winning 30–yard touchdown pass from Kurt Warner to wide receiver Ricky Proehl for an 11–6 win against the Buccaneers to advance to the Super Bowl.
 On January 30, 2000, Bly appeared in Super Bowl XXXIV as a backup cornerback and made one pass deflection as the Rams defeated the Tennessee Titans 23–16 in a closely-contented last second victory.

 2000

-On February 1, 2000, St. Louis Rams' general nanager and head coach Dick Vermeil announced his retirement and offensive coordinator Mike Martz was promoted as his replacement as head coach.
+On February 1, 2000, St. Louis Rams' general manager and head coach Dick Vermeil announced his retirement and offensive coordinator Mike Martz was promoted as his replacement as head coach.
 The St. Louis Rams selected Jacoby Shepherd in the second round (62nd overall) of the 2000 NFL draft.
 Throughout training camp, Bly competed against Jacoby Shepherd to be the third cornerback on the depth chart.
 Head coach Mike Martz named Bly the starting nickelback and listed him as the third cornerback on the depth chart, behind starting duo Dexter McCleon and Todd Lyght.

-On September 17, 2000, Bly recorded one solo tackle, set a season-high with three pass deflections, and intercepted a pass by Jeff Garcia as the Rams defeated the San Francisco 49ers 24–41.
+On September 17, 2000, Bly recorded one solo tackle, set a season-high with three pass deflections, and intercepted a pass by Jeff Garcia as the Rams defeated the San Francisco 49ers 41–24.
 The following week, he recorded three solo tackles, made one pass deflection, had his first career sack, and intercepted a pass Chris Chandler threw to wide receiver Shawn Jefferson during a 41–20 victory at the Atlanta Falcons in Week 4.
 He started in place of Todd Lyght for two games (Weeks 10–11) due to a hamstring injury to Lyght that rendered him inactive.
-On October 29, 2000, Bly earned his first career start as a starting outside cornerback and set a season-high with six solo tackles and had one pass break-up during a 24–34 victory against the San Francisco 49ers.
+On October 29, 2000, Bly earned his first career start as a starting outside cornerback and set a season-high with six solo tackles and had one pass break-up during a 34–24 victory against the San Francisco 49ers.
 He completed the season with 53 combined tackles (49 solo), ten pass deflections, three interceptions, one sack, and a fumble recovery in 16 games and three starts.